Startup Risks Worth Taking

 Most entrepreneurs think that risk is just an “occupational hazard” that can be minimized or eliminated by a smart businessman.
 That way of thinking is simplistic and wrong.
 In reality, some risks are good and should be embraced for growth and a competitive edge, while others are bad and should be avoided completely.

-Traditional risk management focuses only on bad risks, and seeks to contain losses.
-But if you want growth and sustainability, you need to create good risks, which means intentionally taking a risk to grow your business or gain competitive advantage.
+Traditional risk management focuses only on “bad” risks and seeks to contain losses.
+But if you want growth and sustainability, you need to create good risks, which means intentionally taking a risk to grow your business or gain a competitive advantage.

 In fact, entrepreneurship is all about taking calculated risks, while minimizing non-calculated risks.
 Here are some simple examples of “good” calculated risks that you should be working on:

 - Deliver an innovative solution to a painful customer problem.
 This can be high risk if your solution doesn’t work, or your price is more painful than the problem.
 A bad risk is assuming that you because you like the solution, everyone will buy it, or that you can build an existing solution cheaper than anyone else.

 - Plan to replace your product with a better and cheaper one.
 Probably more companies fail by avoiding this strategic risk than any other.
 If the current product is making money, it seems like a bad risk to obsolete it.
 Yet, new technology can quickly blindside you, and market dynamics change, plus you need to broaden your opportunity.

 - Build a dynamic product line, rather than a single product.
 Every new product you add stretches your ability to deliver winning function and quality.
 Yet a great initial product, with no follow-on, will not keep you ahead of competitors.
 Take the strategic risk.